EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 = $∑_{i = 1}^{n - 1} ∑_{j = i + 1}^n 1 / m$\
 = *n* (*n* - 1) / (2 *m*).

+##### 11.2-2

+> Demonstrate what happens when we insert the keys 5, 28, 19, 15, 20, 33, 12, 17, 10 into a hash table with collisions
+> resolved by chaining.
+Let the table have 9 slots, and let the hash function be *h*(*k*) = *k* mod 9.

+*Skipped.*

+##### 11.2-3

+> Professor Marley hypothesizes that he can obtain substantial performance gains by modifying the chaining scheme to
+> keep each list in sorted order.
+How does the professor’s modification affect the running time for successful searches,
+> unsuccessful searches, insertions, and deletions?

+- Successful searches: Worst case running time decreases to Θ(lg *n*).
+- Unsuccessful searches: Worst case running time decreases to Θ(lg *n*).
+- Insertions: Worst case running time increases to Θ(*n*).
+- Deletions: Unaffected.

 ------------------------------------------------------------------------------------------------------------------------

 > List of common symbols: